CleyFaye/react-forms/README.md

 - `children` (the usual React property) can be provided, and it will be passed down to the layout.
 - `layout` as a custom render function that receive the actual rendered components for each required field.
-- `fieldsProvider` as a function that renders a single field
+- `fieldProvider` as a function that renders a single field
 - `arrayProvider` as a function that handles array properties
 - `fields` as an array of string identifying fields to expose in the form